seedcm/English/01_Changing_Faces.md

 Such a **brilliant** performer.

-You're a big fish in a small pond, and you **deserver** a bigger stage.
+You're a big fish in a small pond, and you **deserve** a bigger stage.

 My uncle has contacted some **theaters** in **Venice.
 They're willing to** send you an invitation.